-"Vivekananda repeatedly said, "When I sce an American women working in her home, I understand the meaning of humanity-the sacrifice, energy, and intelligence with which Swami said.
+"Vivekananda repeatedly said, 'When I see an American women working in her home, I understand the meaning of humanity-the sacrifice, energy, and intelligence with which Swami said the American home is run.'

 "He awakened the spirit of consciousness of many men and women in America and the West.
 He wanted to introduce western science and technology into India to raise the condition of the masses.